MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-free.md

 In some hands-free situations, using your voice is not ideal or even possible.
 Loud factory environments, privacy, or social norms can all be constraints.
 The head gaze + dwell model allows the user to navigate the app by using their head vector to point, while lingering, or dwelling on a button will activate it after a certain amount of time, tpically around 1 second or so.

-## Transitioning in and out of hands-freey
+## Transitioning in and out of hands-free

 For these scenarios, freeing your hands from interacting with holograms for commanding and navigation can range from being an absolute requirement to operating the application, end-to-end, to an added convenience that the user can transition in and out of at any time.